Guide to Autistic Networking on Social Media

 Autistic Allies - This group welcomes Autistics, and their Neurotypical (NT) Allies and Parents of Autistics.
 This is not a support group in itself, but has a sister group that is.
 You can only gain access to the support group by joining the main group first.

 Ask me, I'm Autistic is a great group to get autistic perspectives.
 Autistics only answer questions for the first 24 hours a question is posted.

 Embracing Autism is a support group that aims to bridge the gap between the autistic community and parents of autistic kids.

 Autistics and Families is a great autism related support group for everyone.

 Aspergers Autism Late Diagnosis Support & Friendship offers support for people diagnosed late, as well as their parents.

 Autistic Safer Space is a support group for both Autistics, parents and their families.
-It was originally created by Agony Autie and is now adminned by other autistic advocates.
+It is administrated by autistic advocates.

 Autism Inclusivity is a group created by autistic advocate Emma Dalmayne and has many other autistic advocates as admins.
 This group is primarily to support parents and help them understand their children.
 Many autistic adults are members too.
 It is very supportive and helpful.
-It has grown to over 9,000 members in a few months, which is unprecedented on Facebook to date.
+In just two years the group attracted over 40,000 members, which is unprecedented on Facebook to date.
+It has continued to grow, and now has over 145,000 members!
 This shows how much there was a need for a connection between autistics and parents.